 Let’s set a few things straight right from the beginning on what we are not.

 We’re far from “hippies”…. and in spite of our children and friends constant ribbing, we don’t wish to make our clothes from hemp.
 We’re pretty regular people, we still go out to dinner now and then – we love to travel, and the last time I checked – we still shop in stores for some of our food and obviously those non-hemp clothes.

-We have tried to incorporate simplicity and responsibility into every facet of “The Farm” as we slowly work on our dream.
-We grow most of our own vegetables now in a 20 x 40 plot that yielded us over 2000lbs of vegetables last year.
-Our 9 happy chickens have grown up to supply our family, friends, neighbors, and coworkers with fresh eggs every day – not to mention they give us great compost for the garden.
+We have tried to incorporate simplicity and responsibility into every facet of our lives as we slowly work on our dream.
+We grow most of our own vegetables now in a 60 x 40 plot that yielded us over 3000 lbs of vegetables last year.
+Our chickens have grown up to supply our family, friends, neighbors, and coworkers with fresh eggs every day – not to mention they give us great compost for the garden.
 This past summer we canned over 200 jars of our own tomato juice, pizza and pasta sauce, salsa, peppers and more.
 For us, we hope it’s just the beginning.